PaulDuvall/aws-5-mins/cloudshell/README.md

 ![How it Works](https://github.com/PaulDuvall/aws-5-mins/blob/main/_img/cloudshell-howitworks.png)

-It comes preinstalled with tools such as the AWS CLI, the SAM CLI, Node.js, Git, vim, Powershell, and Python.
+It comes preinstalled with tools including the AWS CLI, the SAM CLI, Node.js, Git, vim, Powershell, and Python.
 It run on an Amazon Linux 2 environment and is always up to date with the latest patches.

 CloudShell is always available from the AWS console through a one-click icon at the top of every console page.